GeekMaster117/Personal-AI-OS/README.md

 ### Reflect

-Suggest ways to improve routine, personal and professional life along with productivity insights.
+Suggests ways to improve routine, personal and professional life along with productivity insights.

 - **Routine Suggestions** – Suggestions on things you do often with a hidden or visible pattern.